 Description

+The oneM2M system has implemented basic native discovery capabilities.
+The use cases specified in clauses 12.20 – 12.23 lead to potential requirements, which extend the existing requirements of the use case clause 12.9 of the present document with a focus on the discovery and query capabilities, introducing a direct relation with the semantic aspects and enabling more sophisticated semantic queries as e.g. a capability in the CSE, that takes routing decisions for forwarding a received Advanced Semantic Discovery Query.

-This use case could be considered as either the “use-case zero”, or a “parametric use-case” for Advanced Semantic Discovery (ASD) and it can be instantiated in many domain specific cases.
+The use case of clause 12.20 could be considered as either the “use-case zero”, or a “parametric use-case” for Advanced Semantic Discovery (ASD) and it can be instantiated in many domain specific cases.

 This use case illustrates the needs for an Advanced Semantic Discovery (ASD) within distributed network of CSEs belonging a single Service Provider and across different IoT Service Providers.
-This distributed scenario is partially faced in the current document in Clause 12.9 (Semantics query for device discovery across M2M Service Providers).
+This distributed scenario is partially faced in the present document in Clause 12.9 (Semantics query for device discovery across M2M Service Providers).

 It shows the importance of formalizing: